cashelng/pro-tils/docs/README.md

 # Why

-All of this is just to use chaining functions efficiently.
+All of this is just to create utility functions which are usually used in projects, also provide a usage of chaining functions efficiently.
 Chaining functions can indeed reduce the need for intermediate variable declarations, leading to more concise and readable code.

-Let consider my example, you had an object which is like
+Let consider below example, we had an object which is like

 ```typescript
 type User = {